 Brussels is also our way of saying that we want to be closer to the administrative and legislative head of the new Europe.

-At the same time, we want to support on a better and new way the national associations, helping them with those items that affect all of the members.
+At the same time, we want to support a better and new way the national associations, helping them with those items that affect all of the members.

 These changes reflect the willing of EDA to go with the times, to look for new ways of sharing knowledge and to create networks of companies and professionals.